-- Section 12.10 Gaming Commission Action on Patron Disputes.
-All disputes which are submitted to the Gaming Commission shall be decided by the Commission based on information provided by the complainant, including any witnesses for, or documents provided by or for, the complainant.
-The decision of the Commission shall be in writing, shall be issued within fourteen (14) days of submission of the matter to the Commission, and shall be provided to the general manager of the Gaming Operation and to the complainant. - Section 12.11 Agent for Service of Process.
-The Commission Chairman shall be designated agent for service of process for the Tribal Gaming Commission of the Eastern Band of Cherokee Indians.
-The Chairman shall promptly report any such service to the Commission, and shall promptly provide the Commission with a copy of any complaints or other documents served. - Section 12.12 Consent to Jurisdiction.
+Section 14.10 Gaming Commission Action on Patron Disputes.
+All disputes which are submitted to the Gaming Commission shall be decided by the Commission based on information provided by the complainant and the Gaming Operation, including any witnesses for, or documents provided by or for, the complainant.
+The decision of the Commission shall be in writing, shall be issued within fourteen (14) days of submission of the matter to the Commission, and shall be provided to the general manager of the Gaming Operation and to the complainant.

+Section 14.11 Agent for Service of Process.
+The Commission Chairman shall be designated agent for service of process for the Tribal Gaming Commission of the Confederated Salish and Kootenai Tribes.
+The Chairman shall promptly report any such service to the Commission, and shall promptly provide the Commission with a copy of any complaints or other documents served.

+Section 14.12 Consent to Jurisdiction.
 Any person who applies for a License under this Ordinance, applies for employment in any Gaming Establishment, enters into any contract or agreement related to Gaming, or participates in any Gaming on the Reservation, shall be deemed to consent to the civil jurisdiction of the Tribe, the Commission and the Tribal Court.
-Nothing in this Section shall limit the jurisdiction of the Tribe, the Commission or the Tribal Court under any circumstances not explicitly contemplated in the Section. - Section 12.13.
+Nothing in this Section shall limit the jurisdiction of the Tribe, the Commission or the Tribal Court under any circumstances not explicitly contemplated in the Section.

+Section 14.13.
 Comity and Concurrent Jurisdiction.
 The Commission is empowered to seek comity and enforcement of the orders of the Commission by the courts of any other jurisdiction whose assistance may be required to give effect to the orders of the Commission.
-The Commission is also empowered to issue orders to enforce the lawful orders of other gaming regulatory agencies and the courts of foreign jurisdictions. - Section 12.14.
+The Commission is also empowered to issue orders to enforce the lawful orders of other gaming regulatory agencies and the courts of foreign jurisdictions.

+Section 14.14.
 Other Powers of Commission.
-In addition to and in conjunction with the powers and responsibilities listed in this Ordinance, Rules and other applicable laws and regulations the Commission shall have power to: - (a) issue orders of temporary closure of gaming activities for violations of this gaming ordinance or of contractual obligations to the Tribe, the IGRA or the approved class III compact or orders of permanent closure of gaming activities for violations of this gaming ordinance, tribal gaming regulations or contractual obligations to the Tribe;
+In addition to and in conjunction with the powers and responsibilities listed in this Ordinance, Rules and other applicable laws and regulations the Commission shall have power to:

+(a) issue orders of temporary closure of gaming activities for violations of this gaming ordinance or of contractual obligations to the Tribe, the IGRA or the approved Class III compact or orders of permanent closure of gaming activities for violations of this gaming ordinance, Tribal gaming regulations or contractual obligations to the Tribe;